retrocomputacion/retroterm/README.md

 - Split Screen | Hi-res or Multicolor+Text
 - Up to 11520Hz 4-bit PCM audio streaming
 - Bitmap display | Hi-res + Multicolor (Commodore) | Screen 2 (MSX)
-- Consumes less than 5KB of memory (For the Commodore versions)
+- Uses 16K of RAM above $C000 (For the Commodore versions), the rest of the RAM is free to use as a buffer, load programs, graphics, etc.
-- 1x speed SID music streaming (C64 versions only)
+- 1x speed SID music streaming (C64 versions)
 - PSG music streaming (MSX versions)
 - Scrolling Text Windows
 - Set Cursor Position